masarunobu/masarunobu.github.io/_pages/en-us/about.md

 social: true # includes social icons at the bottom of the page
 ---

 <b><b>About</b></b><br />My lab's/our goal is simple, <b><b>understanding why life is the way it is</b></b>, through exploration of evolution, metabolism, and microorganisms.
-My primary expertise is theory (evolution, thermodynamics, ecology) and bioinformatics and all of the work introduced here is/was only possible through collaboration and synergy with excellent peers, postdocs, and students whom I have been extremely fortunate to connect with.
+My primary expertise lies in theory (evolution, thermodynamics, ecology) and bioinformatics.
+All the work presented here has been made possible through collaboration and synergy with excellent peers, postdocs, and students with whom I have been extremely fortunate to connect.

 Our history defines who we are and why the way we are.
 This holds true both for <b><b>"us"</b></b> as individuals and <b><b>"us"</b></b> spanning all living things on this planet.
 In our lab, we aim to unravel the essence of biology through retracing its four-billion-year evolutionary journey from its origin to today, using histories recorded in genes and "living fossil" organisms as our guides.